How to Plan a Two-Week Southern U.S.A. Road Trip

 Days 1-2: Memphis, Tennessee

-Oh, you are here just for the barbecue?
+Oh, you’re here just for the barbecue?
 Here are our favorites, in no particular order:

 • Charlie Vergo’s Rendezvous*